Split a bank transaction between rental income and property fees or charges deducted

 Once the relevant bank transaction has been imported into your FreeAgent account via a bank feed or uploaded from a bank statement, navigate to the 'Banking' tab at the top of the screen and select 'Bank Accounts' from the drop-down menu.

-Choose the relevant bank account from the list.
+Choose the relevant bank account from the list and select the relevant transaction.

 If you’re recording your rental income by explaining the bank transaction, select ‘Rental Income’ from the ‘Type’ drop-down menu.
 If you’ve created an invoice to record your rental income, select ‘Invoice Receipt’ from the ‘Type’ drop-down menu instead.